 Hypersensitivity in women with ADHD

-Females are more likely to have SPD than males.
-Since SPD differently engages brain regions responsible for reward processing memory, empathy, and awareness, females with SPD may find that they experience higher emotional sensitivity.
-This causes higher sensitivity to criticism, strong empathy, or a quick temper.
+Females are more likely to have SPD than males.5 Since SPD differently engages brain regions responsible for reward processing memory, empathy, and awareness6, women with SPD may find that they experience higher emotional sensitivity.
+This causes higher sensitivity to criticism or a quick temper.

 Burnout from external stimuli

 Having both ADHD and SPD can be exhausting.